 We have issued our report dated April 13, 2004 accompanying the consolidated financial statements of Meritage Technologies, Inc. and subsidiaries.
-We hereby consent to the inclusion of said report in the Registration Statement of Perficient, Inc. on Form S-3 (File No. 333-xxxxx registering 5,787,490 shares of its common stock) and to the use of our name as it appears under the caption "Experts."
+We hereby consent to the inclusion of said report in the Registration Statement of Perficient, Inc. on Form S-3 (File No. 333-123177 and to the use of our name as it appears under the caption "Experts."